Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-02-Day-1-currency-and coins.markdown

       }
       </style>

-so it's the day one
+So it's the day one
 let's talk about money..??
 What is it ??A piece of paper or an algorithmic increment of your bank balance??

-so starting from the evolution of money after eradication of barter system,it has evolved to a imaginary number sitting somewhere in a server around the globe... lets discuss some terms
+so starting from the evolution of money after eradication of barter system,it has evolved to a imaginary number sitting somewhere in a server around the globe..

+<br/>.
+lets discuss some terms
 1. Fungibility in simple terms it is the property of a unit of money that states that if a unit of money is divisible and all subunits have equal purchasing power with mutual substitution (one subunit can be exchanged with other.) then the unit is fungible